mongojack/mongojack/src/site/markdown/dbrefs.md

 Collections of DBRefs
 ---------------------

 You may use DBRefs in a collection or as values for a `Map`.
 A common problem in object database mappers is the n+1 selects problem, where you want to get a collection of documents associated with another document, so you need to do one query to get the parent document, and then n queries to get each referenced document.
-The mongo jackson mapper provides a means of avoiding this by supplying a `fetch()` method on `JacksonDBCollection`:
+MongoJack provides a means of avoiding this by supplying a `fetch()` method on `JacksonDBCollection`:

     public class BlogPost {
         @Id